Josh Hinds: Career

 On 18 March 2022, Hinds moved on a month-long loan spell to Gainsborough Trinity.

 On 4 November 2022, Hinds joined National League North side Boston United on a one-month loan deal.

 On 17 February 2023, Hinds joined National League North side Bradford (Park Avenue) on a month-long loan spell.
+At the end of the season Hinds was released by Hull City.